SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 ADHD BIPOLAR QUESTION

-Hi, our 5 year old daughter has been through a lot.
-She was first dx ASD but overcame that dx, but was later given a dx of mood disorder/anxiety disorder.
+Hi, our 5-year-old daughter has been through a lot.
+She was first to dx ASD but overcame that dx, but was later given a dx of mood disorder/anxiety disorder.
 She has been aggressive, angry, easily frustrated, OCD, and had MASSIVE tantrums....and has sensory issues....in the past.
-When I say massive tantrums/aggressive i mean that she has been known to ATTACK checkers at stores, and scream mean things at waiters/waitresses or throw kicking/hitting out of control fits in stores, etc. One pdoc put her on Celexa for anxiety and well, things got bad, REALLY bad.
-At the worst she threatened to KILL a kid at school and was drawing pictures of kids, herself, us, etc. with "X-s" on our eyes like we were dead!
-We were BESIDE ourselves with grief and fear.
+When I say massive tantrums/aggressive I mean that she has been known to ATTACK checkers at stores, and scream mean things at waiters/waitresses or throw kicking/hitting out of control fits in stores, etc. One pdoc put her on Celexa for anxiety and well, things got bad, REALLY bad.
+At the worst, she threatened to KILL a kid at school and was drawing pictures of kids, herself, us, etc. with "X-s" on our eyes like we were dead!
+We were beside ourselves with grief and fear.

 So, here is the?
 What is the best ADHD med for a kid that is probably bi-polar?
 We would like to try Strattera because she has anxiety, but we are scared after the trauma with Celexa.
 Will the Depakote help with mania?
 Thanks!
 Angie

 As you know I am not a doctor and am not allowed to give out medical advice, however, I can tell you that if I haven’t misunderstood you, I would consider that you might be seeing some form of mania and not ADHD.
 Kids with ADHD are more consistently hyper and probably wouldn’t suddenly get hyper.

 I can tell you that doctors will sometimes try Straterra because it is considered a non-stimulant medication.
 It is not the same as Celexa.